leinson/where-we-dine/README.md

 - change to your username in db.py if needed
 - (Install postgresql https://hy-tsoha.github.io/materiaali/osa-2/#tietokannan-k%C3%A4ytt%C3%A4minen)
 - add database: psql < schema.sql
-- add restaurants and an admin user for testing: psql < queries.sql
+- add an admin user and a couple of restaurants for testing: psql < queries.sql
+    - if this doesn't work, you can manually in psql change your user to an admin by changing the admin column to 'true'
 - Open :start-pg.sh , in another terminal - keep open
 - Run app: flask run